jupyter-server/jupyter-scheduler/docs/operators/index.md

 ### Example: Capturing side effect files

-The default scheduler and execution manager classes do not capture **side effect files**, files that are created as a side effect of executing cells in a notebook.
-The `ArchivingScheduler` and `ArchivingExecutionManager` classes do capture side effect files.
+The default scheduler and execution manager classes do not capture **side effect files** (files that are created as a side effect of executing cells in a notebook) unless “Run job with input folder” is checked.
+The `ArchivingScheduler` and `ArchivingExecutionManager` classes do capture side effect files by default.
 If you intend to run notebooks that produce side effect files, you can use these classes by running:

 ```